Midpoint: Sanitas Pradittasnee

 Photo taken during Sanitas’ student days in Chelsea College of Art and Design in London, 2007.
 Image courtesy of the artist.

 The types of public interaction are diverse.
 Some people come to the park to exercise, while others come to relax.
 There are people who saw the installation by chance and were intrigued to go inside.
-But there are also some who tried to find it but could not.
+But there were also some who tried to find it but could not.
 It might be because of how the mirror surface reflects the surrounding environment.
 Once, I encountered a gardener trying to explain the work to visitors.
-It is lovely to see that they feel the work belongs to the park.
+It was lovely to see that they feel the work belongs to the park.

-Responding to your interest in large-scale projects, what are your thoughts about the life-cycle of an artwork, especially those for temporary exhibitions?
-Are there sustainable strategies/ approaches you adopt in the artwork design or re-purposing of materials?
+Responding to your interest in large-scale projects, what are your thoughts about the life cycle of an artwork, especially those for temporary exhibitions?
+Are there sustainable strategies/approaches you adopt in the artwork design or re-purposing of materials?

 I hardly throw away my work.
 I keep everything and reuse them.
 I also like when materials age and reveal traces of time and previous use.